george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 I decided after years of struggling to remember statistical concepts that I have to try to explain them so that:
 1. I am forced to understand them better 😄
-2. Anybody can read and comment useful ideas that I might have missed
+2. Anybody can read and comment which can offer useful insights that I might have missed
 3. I will be able to come back to my explanation once I forget the concept

 Please note that this is not a very math heavy collection of posts, my goal is to get a better intuitive understanding of the concepts.